tombull/office365-smtp-proxy/README.md

 ### Configuration File

-All configuration options may be provided in a YAML or JSON configuration file that may be provided using the `--config` option or if this is not set, will be looked for in the current working directory as `config.yaml`.
+All configuration options may be provided in a YAML or JSON configuration file using the `--config` command-line option or if this is not set, will be looked for in the current working directory as `config.yaml`.

 ## CLI "sendmail" mode